Drew-Anki-Decks/.github/profile/README.md

 ## Contact
 If you are a teacher or administrator and would like to have notes of your class taken down or have a problem with notes being avalible online, please contact: `verysaltypickles@gmail.com`.

-*We are in no way affiliated with Drew School*
+*We are not affiliated with Drew School*